brianhallerweb/node_multer_cloudinary/README.md

 * I'm not sure how to serve stored images on the server.
-One option is to keep them in a static folder that is served with express middleware but I don't think that works well with react.
+One option is to keep them in a static folder that is served with express middleware but I don't think that works for dynamic uploads and views with react.
 I believe there is a way of serving images with get requests but I never discovered one.
 It seems that using a hosting service like Cloudinary is preferable.